tarantool/doc/doc/contributing/docs/style.rst

 Lists
 ^^^^^

-In bulleted and numbered lists, end each list item with a period if:
+There are two kinds of lists:

-*   Any item forms a complete sentence when combined with the list introduction that precedes the colon, *unless:*
+*   Where each item forms a complete sentence.

-    -   All items have three or fewer words.

-    -   The items are UI labels, headings, subheadings, or strings.

-*   Any item by itself is a complete sentence.
+*   Where each item is a phrase of three or less words or a term.

+In the former case, start each item with a capital letter and end with a period.
+In the latter case, start it with a lowercase letter and add no ending punctuation (no period, no comma, no semicolon).

+A list should be formatted uniformly: choose the first or second rule for all items in a list.

-The above rules come from the
+The above rules are adapted from the
 `Microsoft style guide <https://docs.microsoft.com/en-us/style-guide/scannable-content/lists>`__.

-Please don't use commas or semicolons at the end of list items---it's either a period or nothing.
 The sentence preceding a list can end either with a semicolon or a period.

 Don't add redundant conjunctions like "and"/"or" before the last list item.